-In automatch Play games, you may set the game over to 10 or 11.
-In Practice and Join games, you may set the game over score to anything between 5 and 25.
-Default is 10.
+In Play and Compete, you may set the game over to 10 or 11.
+In Practice and Join, you may set the game over score to anything between 5 and 25.

-“Yes” adds a Joker which becomes the high card of trump.
+“Yes” adds a Joker (also called the Benny or Bird) which becomes the high card of trump.
 “No” does not add a Joker.
 Trickster Euchre designates Jokers with a star (★).
-Default is “No.”

 Stick the dealer: